Classes and workshops

 Fundamentals of Woodturning Workshop

-The workshop is for folks that are new to woodturning, or, the person that has been turning wood and wants to learn how to achieve better tool control, reduce “catches”, and become a “safe Woodturner.
-Fundamentals of Woodturning Workshop is a Woodturning Tools & Techniques skill based learning workshop focused on traditional steel tool usage, tool control, and SAFETY while operating a lathe.
-Time permitting we will discuss the use of Carbide tools for woodturning.
-The workshop is limited to 4 people so you receive plenty of personalized time with the instructor.
+The workshop is for folks that are new to woodturning, and, the person that has been turning wood and wants to learn how to achieve better tool control, reduce “catches”, and become a “safe Woodturner”.
+The Fundamentals of Woodturning Workshop is a Woodturning Tools & Techniques skill-based learning workshop focused on traditional steel tool usage, tool control, sharpening and SAFETY while operating a lathe.
+If there is time, we will discuss the use of Carbide tools for woodturning.

-You will take home some useful objects to include bowls, a tray, a carvers mallet, and bench mallet depending on your productivity.
-Most importantly the real take away is the knowledge to produce most any wood turning you design.
+You will take home some useful objects that include bowls, a tray, and a carver’s mallet, depending on your productivity.
+Most importantly, the real take away is the knowledge to produce almost any wood turning of your design.

 **For safety reasons be prepared to wear short sleeve shirts while operating the lathes**

-Things covered in Foundations of Turning Workshop are:
+Topics covered in Fundamentals of Woodturning Workshop are:

-• Spindle tuning of common objects ranging from knobs to table and chair legs.
+3. Spindle turning of common objects ranging from knobs to table and chair legs.

-You do a lot of turning during the week.
-You have time to really practice newly learned skills thereby having them become habit and develop your muscle memory.
-You leave with some nice projects to wow the folks at home, but most importantly you will be able to tackle spindle and furniture parts and to turn bowls that will please all.
+You do a lot of turning each day.
+You will have time to practice newly learned skills; thereby, having them become habit and develop your muscle memory.
+You will leave with some nice projects to put finish on and wow the folks at home.
+But most importantly, you will be able to tackle spindle and furniture parts and turn bowls that will please all.

-To register, email me, Bruce Dannenhauer, wildwoodservices@charter.net to be sure there is space available in the workshop for you.
-After confirming your place in the workshop send your payment of $250 (check made out to the West Michigan Woodturners Club) to the club treasurer, Peter Keith, 2516 Lakeshore Drive, Fennville Michigan 49408.
+To register, email Bruce Dannenhauer, westmichiganwoodturners@comcast.net to be sure there is space available in the workshop for you.
+After confirming your place in the workshop, send your payment of $585.00 (check made out to the West Michigan Woodturners Club) to our Treasurer, Peter Keith, 2516 Lakeshore Drive, Fennville Michigan 49408.
 Please note, refunds for cancelations can be offered only if your place in the workshop is taken by another member.

 Required items to bring and the Tool List: